 Increased Internet penetration makes for better quality VoIP calling

-Although VoIP calls only utilise around 80 KBPs of upload and 80 KBPs download speed per concurrent UK phone call, the better your broadband connection, the better quality your VoIP calls will be.
+Although VoIP calls have only very modest bandwidth requirements (utilising only about 80 KBPs each of download and upload speed per concurrent UK phone call), the better your broadband connection, the better quality your VoIP calls will be.
 Five years ago, internet speeds were still stuttering, but superfast broadband connections are now becoming the norm.
-In fact between 2010 and 2015, average residential fixed broadband speeds increased at an average rate of 36% year on year.
+In fact, between 2010 and 2015, average residential fixed broadband speeds increased at an average rate of 36% year on year.
 Likewise, superfast fixed broadband connections over 30Mbit/s have grown from 0.2million in 2010 to 9.2 million in 2015.

-Couple this with investments being made in fixed broadband technology such as ultra fibre-optic services and G.fast technology, and it's clear to see that there is constant investment in broadband and this is sure to continue into the future.
+Couple this with investments being made in fixed broadband technology such as ultra fibre-optic services and G.fast technology, and it's clear to see that there is continued investment in broadband and this is sure to stretch into the future.

 VoIP allows for easy business transition

-If your business is still nervous about moving from ISDN to VoIP, no need to worry as transitioning can be done as fast or as slow as you like.
-With that in mind, you can try out a VoIP Cloud PBX on a single extension, phone or device and if you like it, and we're sure you will, you can then easily add more extensions for employees or colleagues.
+If your business is still nervous about moving from ISDN to VoIP, there's no need to worry as transitioning can be done as fast or as slow as you like.
+With that in mind, you can try out a VoIP Cloud PBX on a single extension, phone or device and, if you like it (and we're sure you will), you can then easily add more extensions for employees or colleagues.
 The advantages of VoIP's scalability removes any risk of moving large offices to a new phone system in one go.